respawn-app/FlowMVI/docs/plugins/debugging.md

 To keep the source set structure simple, you can create a separate module for your store configuration logic and then inject configurations using DI.

-First, create a separate module where you'll keep the debug-only store configuration.
+First, create a separate module where you'll keep the Store configuration.

 ```
 project_root/